·

 Exhibition of Traditional Lanterns

 This part of the Lotus Lantern Festival starts earlier than the main parade and other events.
-Lanterns made out of traditional Korean hanji paper will be displayed at Jogyesa, Bongeunsa, and at Gwanghwamun Square for a few weeks.
+Lanterns made out of traditional Korean hanji paper will be displayed at Gwanghwamun Square, Seoul Museum of Craft Art, Songhyeon Green Plaza Art, Cheonggyecheon Stream, Jogyesa Temple, and Bongeunsa Temple for around a month.

 renting a hanbok in seoul: jogyesa temple in korea